Background Events - January-May 1941

 Kiel Canal received a direct hit and fell upon the steamer.

 The steamer sank in the canal.
-The steamer was subsequently raised and the
+The steamer was

 canal reopened.